edwardlavender/eawag-hunziker/README.md

 # Citation

-Lavender, E., Hunziker, Y. et al. (in prep).
+Lavender, E., Hunziker, Y. et al. (in review).
 Sex- and length-dependent variation in migratory propensity in brown trout.
+Ecology of Freshwater Fish.

 ------------------------------------------------------------------------